nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 3a1.
 OfficeConnect shows an error message.

       Use case resumes at step 2.
+---

-**Use case: Assign a task to a person**
+**Use case 4: Assign a task to a person**

-**Main Success Scenario (MSS)**
+**Main Success Scenario (MSS):**

-1. User requests to list persons
+1. User requests to list persons.

-2. OfficeConnect shows a list of persons
+2. OfficeConnect shows a list of persons.

-3. User requests to list tasks
+3. User requests to list tasks.

-4. OfficeConnect shows a list of tasks
+4. OfficeConnect shows a list of tasks.

-5. User requests to assign a specific task to a specific person
+5. User requests to assign a specific task to a specific person.

-6. OfficeConnect assigns the task to the person
+6. OfficeConnect assigns the task to the person.

     Use case ends.